-At Newcastle, we have a range of scientists, engineers, environmentalists and social scientists who are at the forefront of research that addresses some of the key energy issues facing the world today.
+At Newcastle, we have a range of scientists, engineers, environmentalists and social scientists who are at the forefront of research that addresses some of the key energy issues facing society today.